Freelancing guide for beginners

 The three sites above are probably the main contenders in your quest for freelancing work.
 But there's a final, quirky site that's definitely worth a mention – and that's Fiverr.

-As you can see, some of the tasks are quite surprising, but this is great because it lets you get creative.
+As you can see, some of the tasks are quite surprising, but it allows you to get creative.

 Since the site was first set up, a lot of people have started charging more than $5 for their services.
 As a Fiverr seller, you can offer Basic, Standard and Premium packages with varying levels of service or speed.